aweymo/VRAF_RC/index.md

       title="Digitized Items">Digitized Items</a><br><a href="https://aweymo.gitHub.io/gaps.6/#"
       title="Collection Gaps">Collection Gaps</a><br><a href="https://aweymo.github.io/Rep.Network.1/"
       title="BIPOC Representation Map">BIPOC Representation Map</a>
-- template: 3-column-text
-  block: three-column-1
-  col_1:
-    headline: 'Impact:'
-    content: "<strong>Of the 258 items which were selected to be arranged, digitized and described, 39 represented these communities.</strong>"
-    slug: ''
-  col_2:
-    headline: ''
-    slug: I.2
-    content: "<strong>While this number feels minuscule in comparison with the relative size of the collection, it represents a 60% increase in BIPOC representation from the state of the collection when I began this work in September.</strong>"
-  col_3:
-    headline: ''
-    slug: I.3
-    content: "<strong>That said, the significance of these photos extend beyond the backgrounds of the people occupying the frame and tell a much broader story about the evolving social fabric of Tacoma in the twentieth century.</strong>"
 - template: full-width-media-element
   block: media-1
   image: "/uploads/2022/02/18/j-156-38032-1.jpeg"